How to disable Internet Explorer Enhanced Security Configuration on Windows Server

-Instructions for Disabling IE ESC
+Disabling IE ESC

-Navigate to the Local Server tab.
+Go to the Local server tab.

 Click OK.